RinzinS/TESU-MySQL-Airline-Database-Analysis/README.md

 Recommendation
 Delta Airlines is the top choice for travelers prioritizing punctuality and coverage from ATL.
 Southwest is a strong alternative for regional travel in Florida.

+This project strengthened my ability to extract insights from structured databases and communicate findings through visual storytelling.
+It also reinforced my SQL proficiency and prepared me for Python-based automation and future analytics work.